 FREE HELP IS AVAILABLE

-Federal Law Provides Protections for Tenants in Foreclosed Properties
+Federal Law Provides Protections for Tenants in Foreclosed Properties.
+PLEASE NOTE: This law expired on December 31, 2014.

 The Protecting Tenants at Foreclosure Act (“PTFA”) of 2009 is a federal law that give tenants in foreclosed properties extra protections.
-It will only be in effect until the end of 2014.
-Basically, this law: applies to any foreclosure (with only a few exceptions) requires the “successor in interest” (typically the foreclosing bank) of the foreclosed owner to honor the lease of any bona fide tenant in the property or provide at least 90 days notice to vacate to any bona fide tenant; applies to any legitimate ("bona fide") lease or tenancy where the rent is not substantially less than fair market rent, and the tenant is not the foreclosed owner (or the child, spouse, or parent of that person); if the tenant uses a Section 8 voucher as part of the rental agreement, the "successor in interest" must continue the Section 8 voucher tenancy and sign on to the housing assistance payment (HAP) contract -- the foreclosure is not "good cause" to terminate the voucher tenancy.
+It expired on December 31, 2014.
+Therefore, this law applies to foreclosures that occurred prior to December 31, 2014.
+This law applies to any foreclosure (with only a few exceptions) requires the “successor in interest” (typically the foreclosing bank) of the foreclosed owner to honor the lease of any bona fide tenant in the property or provide at least 90 days notice to vacate to any bona fide tenant; applies to any legitimate ("bona fide") lease or tenancy where the rent is not substantially less than fair market rent, and the tenant is not the foreclosed owner (or the child, spouse, or parent of that person); if the tenant uses a Section 8 voucher as part of the rental agreement, the "successor in interest" must continue the Section 8 voucher tenancy and sign on to the housing assistance payment (HAP) contract -- the foreclosure is not "good cause" to terminate the voucher tenancy.
 Concerning the law's interaction with Michigan law: for a right to occupy under a lease until its term ends (so, beyond 90 days after expiration of the redemption period), the lease must have been entered into before the "notice of foreclosure".
 In Michigan, that is the day after the expiration of the redemption period following a foreclosure sale (usually six months after that sale). for the federally mandated PTFA notice to vacate/terminate to be valid and effective, it must be issued after the expiration of the redemption period; the State Court Administrator’s Office (SCAO) has revised its Notice to Quit Termination of Tenancy form (DC 100c) to reflect the new law. there is a legitimate argument that the federal law protects tenants in properties foreclosed for unpaid real estate taxes under state law, although the focus of the law is mortgage foreclosure.
 If you are a renter whose landlord is facing foreclosure and you have legal questions about your rights as a tenant, please contact your local legal aid office; see Partner Programs for a list of legal aid offices in your county.

 Beware of Foreclosure Scams